Shilpa9876123/Power-Bi-Portfolio/Sale-Analysis-README.md

 ## 📁 Project Overview

-This dashboard explores sales performance across products, regions, and months.
-It highlights total sales, revenue growth, top-performing categories, and customer segmentation.
+This sales performance dashboard provides a comprehensive view of monthly trends, regional and product performance, and shipment patterns.
+It tracks key metrics such as sales, cost, profit, shipments, and boxes, while highlighting top-performing salespeople and profit margins.
+Visualizations include time-series trends, salesperson leaderboards, and shipment size distribution, enabling quick identification of strengths, weaknesses, and seasonal patterns.

 ## 📊 Key Features